BillClyde/billclyde.github.io/06AdjectivesAdverbs.md

 ---
-title: Toki Pona
-layout: post
-header: Adjectives and Adverbs
+title: Adjectives and Adverbs
 ---

+## Toki Pona: Adjectives and Adverbs

 >If you put two words together, the second word describes the first word.
 >**mi**, **sina**, **li**, **e** are exceptions